MMintLab/tilted-dual-limit-surface-sim/README.md

 ```

 - to run the dual limit surface, run all of the cells on the notebook until the last cell.
-- NOTE: make sure that the assets folder is in the same directory as standalone_notebook.ipynb